Table of Contents

 control systems Expensive redundancy, maintenance costs and productivity inefficiencies –

-• Constraints do not cause severe problems so long they are dealt with explicitly
+reasons for administrative and support centers at the corporate level. • Constraints do not cause severe problems so long they are dealt with explicitly

 • Major problems revolve around corporate service activities – business units can obtain such services at less expense from outside source.